Installation instruction for Linux

 The application is also very likely to function on other distributions that have functioning ID-card support.

-The voter application is distributed as an executable file of 1.3 MB.
+The voter application is distributed as an executable file with a size up to 5 MB.

 During i-voting, go to the elections web page opening page and press the button “Laadi alla” [“Download”] and save the voter application.